ZhishanQ/UniHGKR/README.md

 ### 1.1 Corpus of CompMix-IR:

-Download from ☁️ Google Drive: [Link](https://drive.google.com/file/d/1sDmPieBkAnO9Rb7oDDXAgRDd5SRo_rPP/view?usp=sharing)  or 🤗 HuggingFace Dataset: [Link](https://huggingface.co/datasets/ZhishanQ/CompMix-IR)
+Download from 🤗 HuggingFace Dataset: [Link](https://huggingface.co/datasets/ZhishanQ/CompMix-IR) or ☁️ Google Drive: [Link](https://drive.google.com/file/d/1sDmPieBkAnO9Rb7oDDXAgRDd5SRo_rPP/view?usp=sharing) .

 The complete version of the CompMix_IR heterogeneous knowledge corpus is approximately 3-4 GB in size.
 We also provide a smaller file, which is a subset, to help readers understand its content and structure: [subset of corpus](https://github.com/ZhishanQ/UniHGKR/tree/main/CompMix_IR/subset_kb_wikipedia_mixed_rd.json)